charly-m/Paradone/README.md

 The video served to the client must be played within a HTML5 Video tag.
 You will need to check the codec of your files.

-Firefox users need to turn the porperty `media.mediasource.webm.enabled` to `true` in `about:config`
+Firefox users need to turn the property `media.mediasource.webm.enabled` to `true` in `about:config`

 #### Server side ####